killthebuddh4/nrl.sh/ens/README.md

 Scripts and configuration for deploying the app.
 Deployed to Digital Ocean droplet instance.

+## Deploying to Production

+- [ ] A GitHub Action to build and push Docker images.
+- [ ] A manaul deploy script that uses `docker-compose` to pull the latest images and restart the containers.
+- [ ] An as-simple-as-possible blue-green deployment strategy for zero-downtime deployments.

 # Monitoring (monitor/)

 Scripts and configuration for deploying the monitoring service.
 Deployed to Digital Ocean droplet instance.

+**v0 Requirements**

-To start, the two questions we want to answer are:
+To start, for each component, the two questions we want to answer are:

-1. Is the service up?
+1. Is the component up?
-2. Is the service struggling?
+2. Is the component struggling?

-We need to answer the aforementioned questions for each of the following:

 - [ ] supabase
 - [ ] open ai